nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 Now we'll call genotypes based on their maximum posterior probability and output the genotype in 0, 1, 2 format.
 We can set the genotype for an indivdiual to missing (-1) if the maximum posterior probability is less than a certain value.
 In this example we'll use a cutoff of 0.95.
-We'll also go ahead and write the major and minor alleles as well.
+We'll also write the major and minor alleles as well.

 ```bash
 $angsd -b $DIR/PANY_bams_rename.txt -ref $REF -out $RESDIR/PANY_call \